SiNa88/HPA/README.md

 # HPA
-Walkthrough of HorizontalPodAutoscaler in Kubernetes
+A walk through the horizontal pod autoscaler in Kubernetes

 ## Configuring horizontal Pod autoscaling